The latest and most danceable Japanese groove!

 A storm of praise from all walks of life!!

-Following on from Hamaguchi Yuji and Black Wax, Kubota Makoto introduced me to another band that I really like.
-When I hear that they put real folk songs over a funky Latin beat, many people will probably think "???", but this is really good, and especially when you hear it live, it feels extremely legitimate.
-Minyo Crusaders will be performing at the festival I curate, Live Magic (livemagic.jp), so please come and see them!!
+"Following Hamaguchi Yuji and Black Wax, Kubota Makoto has once again introduced me to a band that is definitely my favorite.
+When I say that real folk songs are set to a funky Latin beat, many people would probably think "???", but this is actually really enjoyable and feels extremely legitimate, especially when you hear it live.
+The Minyo Crusaders will be performing at the festival I am curating, Live Magic (livemagic.jp), so please come and see them!!" -- Peter Barakan *Comment received at the end of July 2017.

-I'm friends with Kimura from Central67, who designs album covers for bands like Spitz, and when Kimura's taste in collecting records changed from trains to folk songs, I asked him "Why?" and he said "Because I can dance to the sun."
-That's why I go to Minkuru's hottest live shows too.
+"I'm friends with Kimura from Central67, who designs album covers for bands like Spitz.
+When Kimura's taste in collecting records changed from trains to folk songs, I asked him why.
+He said, "Because I can dance to the sun."
+And that's why I go to Minkuru's hottest live shows." -- Yamamoto Moog (currently on leave from Buffalo Daughter)

 A folk song woven rhythmically with rich emotion.